The $\ell$-parity conjecture over the constant quadratic extension: Comparing Selmer sizes modulo squares in the main case of interest

-\bpp[Suitable quadratic forms $q_v$] \lab{qv-main} Suppose that the assumptions of \Cref{1-2}~\ref{1-2-b} are met and that there is a self-dual isogeny $\wt{\theta}\pr \colon B \ra B^\vee$ of degree prime to $n$.
-Consider the self-dual isogeny $\wt{\theta} \ce $ which also has degree prime to $n$.
-The self-dual isogeny $\lambda \ce n\wt{\theta}$ comes from a symmetric line bundle $\sL$ on $B$ due to \cite{PR12}*{Rem.~4.5}, so the results of \cite{PR12}*{\S4} apply.
+which also has degree prime to $n$.
+Due to \cite{PR12}*{Rem.~4.5}, the self-dual isogeny $\lambda \ce n\wt{\theta}$ comes from a symmetric line bundle $\sL$ on $B$, so the results of \cite{PR12}*{\S4} apply.
 In particular, for $v \not \in U$, we can use the pullback $\sL_v$ of $\sL$ to $B_{F_v}$ to define the quadratic form